 [Global news] Foreign Affairs: As the name suggests — geopolitics and stuff.
+I love their neutral and historical (rather than reactive) perspective.
 Usually long articles and while it’s mostly looked at with an American lens, it covers enough to make sense to any geography. $40 for a year.

 [Longform] Aeon: I suppose I’ll end with this — the gold-standard in long-form internet articles.
 Sort of like Medium’s big brother.
 Haven’t explored properly but yet to come across something I won’t like.

 - Things of Internet: I started this newsletter in June 2020, where I share one cool digital thing every week (something a brand did, a cool campaign, a new feature… Something).
-I charge ₹300 a year for it, which I think is decent value :)
+I charge ₹400 a year for it, which I think is decent value.
+Lifetime is ₹2500.

 - Sign up for updates: I actually do a whole bunch of things (or, well, try to) that range from marketing to music.
 My Linktree usually has everything I’m up to, and if you’re interested, sign up there and I’ll mail you what I’m upto once a month.

 If the above looks like a lot, I’ll be the first to admit I don’t exactly get around to reading everything.
 All the above doesn’t really leave me with much time for TV shows or movies, so I don’t have that many solid recommendations to make there.
 At least not on an “ongoing, updated” basis.
 Music is something I’m obsessive about though, and I’m trying to listen to more new music.
 I’ll put up an update on that later, but a good place to begin might be the song-a-day Telegram channel I run.